TobyFrank/cs124-lab2/design/design.md

 Third Lab:

 The part of the lab we're most proud of is our filter.
 Getting the dropdown in the correct placement, making the hover slightly gray, providing an ascending and descending option for users are all little bonuses in our book.

+Fourth Lab:

+The part of the lab we're most proud of is our accessibility labelling.
+We saw that our priority flags weren't labelled (which meant that users couldn't tell what priority flag they had and if it was low/med/high), and that check buttons, editing buttons, delete buttons, were labelled but didn't tell a user which task they were applying these changes to.
+I think this was a nuanced issue of not providing context and I'm glad we made sure we addressed it.